The Tutte embedding of the Poisson-Voronoi tessellation of the Brownian disk converges to $\sqrt{8/3}$-Liouville quantum

 For $z\in\mcl P^\lambda$, let $H_z^\lambda$ be the \emph{Voronoi cell} which is the closure of the set of points in $\mcl X$ which are $D $-closer to $z$ than to any other point of $\mcl P^\lambda$.
 There is a natural graph structure on $\mcl P^\lambda$ whereby $z,w\in\mcl P^\lambda$ are connected by an edge if and only if the cells $H_z^\lambda$ and $H_w^\lambda$ intersect along their boundaries.
 Equivalently, $z,w\in\mcl P^\lambda$ are joined by an edge if and only if there exists $u\in\mcl X$ such that $D(u,z) = D(u,w)$ and $D(u,x) \geq D(u,z)$ for each $x\in\mcl P^\lambda\setminus \{z,w\}$.
 In the case of the Brownian disk or half-plane, we define $\bdy \mcl P^\lambda$ to be the set of $z\in\mcl P^\lambda$ for which the corresponding cell intersects $\bdy \mcl X$.

 Our first main result (from which all of our other main results will follow) says that the simple random walk on $\mcl P^\lambda$ converges modulo time parameterization and that the limiting process coincides with Brownian motion under the embedding of $\mcl X$ into $\BB C$ which arises from its identification with a $\sqrt{8/3}$-LQG surface.
+In fact, the convergence is uniform over all choices of starting point in any given compact set $K\subset\mcl X$ (in the case of the Brownian map or disk, we can just take $K = \mcl X$).
 This gives us an explicit, intrinsic definition of Brownian motion on a Brownian surface which coincides with the definition which comes from LQG theory.